-Assistantships provide students with training and valuable professional experience in higher education work environments.
-Assistantship duties should not interfere unduly with academic studies, but rather should contribute to students' intellectual growth and degree goals.
+Assistantships provide students with training and valuable professional experience in a higher education work environment.
+The required duties do not interfere unduly with the academic studies and contribute to the students' intellectual growth and degree goals.

-Assistantships are considered primarily as a form of financial aid to help graduate students complete graduate school.
-Compensation includes tuition remission up to 9 credits and sometimes a stipend.
+Assistantships are considered a form of financial aid offered to assist in addressing the program costs.
+An appointment provides tuition remission up to 9 credits per semester, and may also include stipend funding.

-Any student applying for a graduate assistantship position must meet the following requirements:
+A student applying for a Graduate/Lab assistantship must meet the following qualifications:

-5 Year Program students must have earned a minimum of 120 credits prior to applying for assistantship
+A 5-year program student must have earned a minimum of 120 credits prior to qualifying for an assistantship appointment.

 How to Apply